VileTBird/VileTBird/README.md

-I've done a lot across a bunch of fields, mainly Game Dev (Unity, C#), Full Stack (JS/TS, Node.js, React, Next.js, Angular-yada yada), and Machine Learning (PyTorch, Scikit-learn, TensorFlow, Pandas, SQL, etc).

-ML + Full Stack is where I’ve spent the most time, and I’m set to take on an ML internship this summer.

-Right now, I’m making weird little games in my free time and learning GPU programming while on the hunt for roles in the industry.
-If you wanna chat, or shoot over an opportunity, hit me up at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>
+I'm an ML systems and performance engineer in training, currently focused on CUDA and machine learning performance.
+I'm working through an ML internship and am especially interested in low-level development.
+My background spans full-stack applications, game development, and computation-heavy tools, so I'm open to a wide range of roles as a generalist.
+If you have any contract opportunities or offers, feel free to email me at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>

+Tools I've worked with:

+    ML Performance: CUDA-C

+    Machine Learning: PyTorch, Scikit-learn, TensorFlow, Pandas, SQL etc

+    Game Development: Unity, C#

+    Full Stack: JavaScript, Node.js, React, Next.js, Angular, and others
 ---

 <p align="center">